Allma079/Kaggle-HomeCreditDefaultRisk/README.md

 Our team for the Competition had as team members : [Me](https://www.kaggle.com/maximeallard) and [Kéisecker](https://www.kaggle.com/maximek3).
 We both contributed to the solution presented in this repository.

 This is our team's solution for the Home Credit Default Risk Competition hosted on Kaggle which earned a bronze medal.
 The Kernel that was of a big help was from Will Koehrsen.
 The Kernel can be found here :https://www.kaggle.com/willkoehrsen/clean-manual-feature-engineering.
+A lot of kernels have been very helpful during this competition and can be found [here](https://www.kaggle.com/c/home-credit-default-risk/kernels).
+Big thanks to all those who created those kernels and made them public.

 There are two parts: One is the solution which was used for the bronze medal and the other one is a stacked model which has not been used because the competition was over.